Site icon Sancerres at Sunset

 This post contains affiliate links.
 For more information, click here.

 I used to visit San Diego just about every year.
 I have dear family there, and for a while maintained a relationship with a local reporter.
 But this was my first visit since lockdown, and my first solo trip ever.
 I was spending a few days before meeting up with family and boarding a cruise to Mexico.
-I decided to reacquaint myself with the city by taking a tour on the Old Town Trolley.

 Old Town Trolley Tours provide transportation to popular sites in eight places around America.
-It’s a fun way for American-history lovers to pinpoint sites to explore.
+It’s a fun way for American-history lovers to pinpoint sites to explore more later.
 Day-time tours are hop-on/hop-off, meaning that you can ride all day, disembarking and re-boarding to explore as many of the stops as you like.
 The tours are narrated, and the conductors fill you in with important information, humorous anecdotes, and trivial tidbits about each of the stops.
 You can buy a one- or two day ticket.

 I used a GoCity Explorer pass.
 A GoCity pass provides access to lots of sites, tours, and activities at a given destination.
 It’s available in 31 places around the world.